Tom Brady retires after 22 seasons, 7 Super Bowl titles

 That came Tuesday morning.

-“I’ve done a lot of reflecting the past week and have asked myself difficult questions,” Brady said in his post.
-“And I am so proud of what we have achieved.
-My teammates, coaches, fellow competitors, and fans deserve 100% of me, but right now, it’s best I leave the field of play to the next generation of dedicated and committed athletes.”
+"Right now, it's best I leave the field of play to the next generation of dedicated and committed athletes," Brady said.

 Brady thanked the Buccaneers organization, his teammates, ownership, general manager Jason Licht, coach Bruce Arians, his trainer Alex Guerrero, agents Don Yee and Steve Dubin and his family in his nine-page post.
-He didn’t mention the New England Patriots, where he spent his first 20 seasons and won six Super Bowls.
-Of course, Brady thanked the Patriots and coach Bill Belichick after he left the team to sign with the Buccaneers in March 2020.
+He didn't mention the New England Patriots, where he spent his first 20 seasons and won six Super Bowls playing for Bill Belichick.
+But Brady thanked the Patriots and their fans on Twitter, saying: "I'm beyond grateful.
+Love you all."

-“To the Glazer family, thank you for taking a chance on me and supporting me,” Brady said of the Bucs’ owners.
-“I know I was demanding at times, but you provided everything we needed to win, and your ownership was everything a player could ask for.”

 Brady said he's still figuring out how he'll spend his time, but he plans to be involved in his TB12 health and wellness company, Brady clothing line and NFT company.